M.S. in Nursing

 The curriculum for the nursing master’s program is a mix of academic and clinical coursework.

-For the master’s degree, you will be required to complete a minimum number of credit hours of coursework, including one of a capstone class.
-The credit-hour breakdown for each option is as follows:
+For the master’s degree, you will be required to complete a minimum number of credit hours of coursework, based on your program of study.
+The credit-hour breakdown for each program of study is as follows:

-Your clinical practice will be conducted in a setting separate from your position of employment.
+Your clinical placements will be conducted in a setting separate from your position of employment.

-The post-master's certification programs – four nurse practitioner options and the AGCNS certified nursing specialist certificate – require additional coursework in your selected option area.
+The post-master's certification programs require additional coursework in your selected option area.
 Additional coursework is determined based on a review of your completed master's coursework.